akbarhossain/SCFU/surrey_youth_championship.md

-# Surrey County Open
+# Surrey Youth Championship

 [Enter now](https://bf.sport80.com/){: .btn}

 A full day of fencing in a fun and relaxed atmosphere.
-The Surrey County Open is a junior six weapon championship.
+The Surrey Youth Championship is a junior six weapon championship.
 All competitors at this event will be considered for any future [Junior Excalibur](./junior_excalibur) team event.

 | | |
 |-|-|